Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Educational Support for Foster Children

 School can be very challenging for such children, and this is due to the instability that they experience at an early age.
 They may lag in classwork, struggle concentrating, or have trouble making friends.
-Foster parents should make frequent contact with teachers attend their meetings, and ensure the child follows daily routines such as homework and reading.
+Foster parents should maintain frequent contact with teachers, attend their meetings, and ensure the child follows daily routines, such as completing homework and reading.
 More instructions or special education will likely be available if the child has special needs.

 Building Trust and Attachment